thexmanxyz/Cookie-Consent-Neo-Gantry/README.md

 2. Extract the files
 3. Copy the .html.twig and the .yaml file to your particle folder
    * for Joomla the target would be **/templates/{gantry_theme}/particles**
+4. Go to the Gantry templating backend
+5. Switch to Page Settings and add the new appearing Atom called 'Cookie Consent Neo' either globally **base outline** to your site or to a specific template or page

 ## Supported API Parameters